U.S. flag

 Site Update.

 • Representatives from the Montana Dept. of Environmental Quality (MDEQ), local Law Enforcement, Fire Department, Fish & Wildlife Services (FWS) and Montana Disaster & Emergency Services (DES) arrived on scene.
-EPA has deployed an On Scene Coordinator, along with technical (START) contractors who will provide additional support and help coordinate environmental assessment and response activities with State and local officials.
+EPA deployed an On Scene Coordinator, along with technical (START) contractors who provided additional support and helped coordinate environmental assessment and response activities with State and local officials.

-• Notifications to downstream public water supplies have been made.
-There are currently no known threats to public health and public water supplies are continuing to monitor the situation.
-Irrigation ditch users have also been notified.
+• Notifications to downstream public water supplies were made.
+There were no known threats to public health and public water supplies monitored the situation.
+Irrigation ditch users were also notified.